 Donald Trump, however, is the master of the “little lie.”
-The Washington Post back in July 2020 carried a story titled “President Trump has made more than 20,000 false or misleading claims.”
+The Washington Post back in January 2021 carried a story titled “Trump's false or misleading claims total 30,753 over 4 years.”
 Some of them meet the criteria for the “big lie (e.g., that he won the 2020 election by a landslide),” but many are small, easily disproven lies.
 The Wikipedia article “Veracity of statements by Donald Trump” includes examples of both big and little lies.

 Why is Donald Trump successful at using an unprecedented number of lies?
 I still don’t have a great answer to that question.
 However, I think one reason is that his supporters view him as an almost infallible source of truth.
 For example, 4% of Democrats vs. 84% of Republicans trusted his information on the COVID-19 outbreak according to a CNN piece in May 2020.
 While looking over a site for Trump supporters, I found a woman who claimed (in January 2021) that Trump had never lied.
 Trump’s supporters almost worship him with such fervor that many simply cannot accept the fact that he lies.

 A second reason was discussed in a Psychology Today article titled “How President Trump’s Lies Are Different From Other People’s” (2017).
 The author found that Trump’s lies were different than the norm: